Skip to content

 Braised Chickpeas in Tomato Sauce

 If you’ve never braised something, you are missing out!
-Ever since I bought my dutch oven, I’ve waited for winter to use it for braising.
-Braising is a great combination cooking method that utilizes stovetop cooking and then oven cooking with liquid.
-In my opinion, a dutch oven with a lid is the best for braising.
-Normally meat is used for braising recipes, so I simply subbed out meat for chickpeas in this recipe.
+Since buying my Dutch oven, I’ve waited for winter to use it for braising.
+Braising is an excellent combination cooking method that utilizes stovetop cooking and oven cooking with liquid.
+I think a Dutch oven with a lid is the best for braising.
+Typically, meat is used for braising recipes, so I subbed out meat for braised chickpeas in this recipe.
 Braises use acidic ingredients for great flavor, so I incorporated tomato sauce, sauerkraut, and balsamic vinegar.

 a white bowl filled with rice and tomato braised chickpeas with kale and chard.